BertMaurau/inaras-php-wrapper/README.md

-# inaras-php-wrapper
+# octopus-php-wrapper
-PHP Wrapper for the Inaras SOAP Webservice
+PHP Wrapper for the Octopus SOAP Webservice

+WIP